-The PRT is a 21-member panel of Masters, 14 of whom are lawyers and 7 whom are non-lawyers.
-The lawyers on the PRT are active members in good standing of the OBA.
+The PRT consists of 21 members, 14 of whom are lawyers, and 7 of whom are non-lawyers.
+The lawyers on the PRT are active members in good standing of the Oklahoma Bar Association.
 Lawyer members are appointed by the OBA President, with the approval of the Board of Governors.
 Non-lawyer members are appointed by the Governor of the State of Oklahoma.
-Each member is appointed to serve a three-year term, and limited to two terms.
+Each member is appointed to serve a three-year term and limited to two terms.
 Terms end on June 30th of the last year of a member's service.